mixmix/blogposts/fragments/_theory_of_change_secure_scuttlebutt.md

-This is a workshop I ran with the Secure Scuttlebutt team who all happened to be in San Fransisco (more on that later).
+This is a workshop I ran with the Secure Scuttlebutt team who all happened to be in San Fransisco recently.
 Here's what the top of our theory of change diagram looked like :

 ![](../images/TOS_2.jpg)